-- Placement of ovens racks.
-Always place oven racks in desired location while ovens are cool.
-If rack must be moved while oven is hot use extreme caution.
-Use potholders and grasp the rack with both hands to reposition.
-Do not let potholders contact the hot heating elements in the ovens.
-Remove all utensils from the rack before moving. - Do not use a broiler pan without its grid.
-Broiler pan and its grid allow dripping fat to drain and be kept away from the high heat of the broiler. - Do not cover broiler grid with aluminum foil.
+Do not use the broiler pan without its grid.
+The broiler pan and its grid allow dripping fat to drain and be kept away from the high heat of the broiler. - Do not cover the broiler grid with aluminum foil.
 Exposed fat and grease could ignite. - Do not touch a hot light bulb with a damp cloth.
 Doing so could cause the bulb to break.
 Disconnect the appliance or turn off the power to the appliance before removing and replacing light bulb.